The Books Insiderthe data-driven audiobook guide

 #

-The Books Insider dataset measures 2,000 popular audiobooks across romance, fantasy, thriller and mystery — every statistic on this page is computed from it.
+The Books Insider dataset measures 8,557 popular audiobooks across romance, fantasy, science fiction, thriller, mystery, business, horror, historical fiction, young adult and self-help; every statistic on this page is computed from it.

 These are measured numbers from one consistent dataset, not quotes from third-party surveys.